joan-s/deep_metric_learning/deep_metric_learning.md

 - or none, same layers but **independent weights**
 - or **different architecture** in each branch

-See patch matching in Applications.
+See "Patch matching" in section Applications.

 ---